 Network Adapters Databus

 A databus (or bus) is the interface between the computer’s CPU and a network adapter which connects a peripheral device to the computer.
 The form factor and throughput performance of a network adapter is dependent on the databus, which is used to communicate between the adapter and the PC’s motherboard.
 A databus can be serial, using just one line for transferring data, or parallel, using multiple lines for transferring data.
 Eight lines equates to an 8-bit bus, 16 lines to a 16-bit bus, etc. Common PC serial buses include SATA and USB.
-Common PC parallel buses are PCI and PCI Express (PCIe).
+Common PC parallel buses are PCI Express (PCIe).